"Hearst Magazines and Yahoo may earn commission or revenue on some items through the links below."

-Carpenter ants, aka Camponotus spp., are on the larger size, as far as ants go.
-"Carpenter ants are generally easy to tell from other ants because of their size,” says Ben Hottel, technical services manager at Orkin, LLC.
+Carpenter ants, a.k.a.
+Camponotus spp., are pretty big compared to their cousins.
+“Carpenter ants are generally easy to tell from other ants because of their size,” says Ben Hottel, technical services manager at Orkin, LLC.
 “These are some of the largest ants you will see in the United States.”

-They usually range in size from 3.4 to 13 millimeters long, according to Howard Russell, M.S., an entomologist at Michigan State University.
+They usually range from 3.4 to 13 millimeters long, according to Howard Russell, M.S., an entomologist at Michigan State University.
 Carpenter ants are often black, but some types have a reddish or yellowish shades to them.
 In carpenter ants, the thorax is evenly rounded—there’s no indentation, unlike with other ants, Russell says.
-Worker carpenter ants also have large mandibles, or mouth parts.
+They also have large mandibles, or mouth parts.

-For the record: Carpenter ants don’t actually eat wood.
-But they do damage wood by excavating and creating galleries and tunnels for their nest, according to Desiree Straubinger, a board certified entomologist and market Technical director for Ehrlich Pest Control.
+Soooo, carpenter ants don’t actually eat wood—they damage it by excavating and creating galleries and tunnels for their nest, according to Desiree Straubinger, a board-certified entomologist and market Technical director for Ehrlich Pest Control.

 Carpenter ants typically eat insects, meats, pet food, syrup, honey, sugar, jelly, and other things that are sweet, Russell says.
 “They’ll feed on pretty much anything they can find, depending on how hungry they are,” Russell says.

-Where you live matters, too, says entomologist Roberto M. Pereira, Ph.D., a research scientist with the University of Florida.
+Where you live determines where you might find them, adds entomologist Roberto M. Pereira, Ph.D., a research scientist with the University of Florida.
 “In Florida, they usually come into damaged wood—people piling wood around their homes—and it’s not really a problem most of the time,” he says.
 “But up north, there is a species of carpenter ants that builds their nests in the house and can be there for quite some time.”

 Worth noting, per Pereira: Carpenter ants won’t nest in wood that’s sound.
 “Usually the wood they build their nests in is already damaged,” he says.
 Often, the woods is wet, moldy, or rotting in some capacity, Russell says.

-If you’re freaked out, "It is fairly uncommon to have carpenter ants infesting your home, but it is highly likely that you have carpenter ants in your yard if you have large older trees present," says Hottel.
+If you’re freaked out, Hottel says it’s “fairly uncommon” for carpenter ants to infest homes, “but it is highly likely that you have carpenter ants in your yard if you have large older trees present.”

-Also, keep in mind that carpenter ants can bite, although they don’t do it often.
+Carpenter ants can bite, although they don’t do it often.
 “They typically do not bite people,” Straubinger says.
 “If they do, however, it can be painful.
 Carpenter ants can get formic acid into the bite as well, which brings a burning feeling.”
 The bigger threat they pose is to your house—Straubinger says they can do “considerable damage” structurally, adding that “it may be necessary to replace timbers.”
 The more ants you have, the more damage they can do.

 How to get rid of carpenter ants